Showing 1 - 1 OF 1

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

-All Chatham County Schools are accredited through SACS.
-There are no schools on the installation for residents of government housing.
-Children living on post must attend one of the Public schools in the Savannah area.
+There are no schools on the installation for children of residents of government housing.
+Children living on post must attend school in the Savannah-Chatham County Public School System.

 There are several private schools in the Savannah area, and some with religious affiliations.
 There is no general web site for private schools in the area.
 Some schools may have web sites, they have not been published.
-You may also contact the School Liaison Officer, 912-767-6533, who has information on Private Schools in areas around Fort Stewart/HAAF.
+You may also contact the School Liaison Officer, 912-767-6533, who has information on Private Schools in the surrounding area.

 Predominantly three school systems serve the Hunter Army Airfield, Georgia area: